AlexShukhman/Tone-Search/README.md

 **Potential Uses:**

 - Preliminary product analysis
-- Social media injestion
+- Social media ingestion
 - "Expert" (_remember:_ garbage in, garbage out) opinion agglomeration and analysis
-- [Powerful cloud-based webscraping](#Legal-Note), capable of being run in any server (including Kubernetes, serverless solutions and others) -- _this requires some upgrades, but the bones are there_
+- [Powerful cloud-based web scraping](#Legal-Note), capable of being run in any server (including Kubernetes, serverless solutions and others) -- _this requires some upgrades, but the bones are there_

 ## Quickstart